ImageMagick/Usage-Markdown/formats/index.md

 Especially those with a simple edge, but the technique breaks down rather badly, when you need to deal with large areas of semi-transparent pixels.
 This is what the most of the following examples for GIF handling will look at.

-For example suppose we want to save a image with a large [fuzzy semi-transparent shadow](../fonts/#fuzzy_shadow) such as this image (in PNG format)...
+For example, suppose we want to save an image with a large [fuzzy semi-transparent shadow](../fonts/#fuzzy_shadow) such as this image (in PNG format)...

 ~~~
 convert -size 70x60 xc:none -font Candice -pointsize 50 \